AbdullahButt2611/PlayablePIANO/README.md

 Following are some of the new features and learning encountered while creating this amazing project:

 - Created a toggle switch for show/hide keys option using css only
+- Tunes are activated by using both the mouse and keys.
+So this can be used both by mouse and keyboard
+- Use of Audio files using JS Audio element is learnt

 <br><br>